RNCTX/N595TC/index.md

 * PS Engineering 8000B audio panel
 * STEC55X autopilot factory overhauled in 2017 (with yaw, trim, preselect on Aspen)
 * WX900 stormscope
-* original king AI, mechanical airspeed, and STEC turn coordinator retained
+* original King AI, mechanical airspeed, and STEC turn coordinator retained
 * powered Bose plugs in the panel for front two seats
 * two Bose A20 headsets will come with the airplane
 * USB ports in the panel